Liimurr/notes/doc/UE.Repair-Core Redirects.rst

 -------------
 Create an editor utility blueprint widget that performs the following:

-1. Rename all assets to a new name with a hash appended (this will force the editor to update the asset core redirect references within the asset)
+1. Rename all assets to a new name with a hash appended (this will force the editor to update the asset core redirect references within the asset -- the hash will make looking for deprecated assets easier in case the editor fails to update some asset references)
 2. Rename all the assets back to their original name.

 Procedure
 ---------
 1. Refresh all assets

-   1. Refresh all blueprint nodes using ``RefeshAllNodes`` plugin (this works on Blueprints only)
-   2. Refresh all instanced (non-blueprint) assets
+   1. FIRST Refresh all instanced (non-blueprint) assets. (refreshing blueprint nodes before instanced assets can cause blueprint node corruption)

       run the renaming widget utility on all non blueprint assets (most notably: DataAssets and Blueprint Structs)

+   2. THEN Refresh all blueprint nodes using ``RefeshAllNodes`` plugin (this works on Blueprints only)

 2. Find all in0stanced assets that failed to update (Some assets may need a second try, or even an editor restart and another try)